anon-blue/anon.blue/README.txt

 ggggggggggggggggggggggg

-                              Who can tell me how can I type Chinese words on th is on the computer?nmmklkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkiiiiiiiksnihao
+                              Who can tell me how can I type Chinese words on th is on the computer?nmmklkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkiiiiiiiksnihao    AAD WDWWDWDWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWW WWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWW WWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQ QQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQSESDFDFDFDFSDFFFFFFFFFFF FFFFFFFFFFFFFFFFFFFFFFDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDD DDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDD DDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDDD DDDDDDDDDDDDDD

-                         bluenn\
-                                          sbbsbsbsbsbsb